Kenneth Rogoff makes presentation about Central Banks Independency

 Cuban Banking Study Group Celebrates 25 years

 On December 6, 2017, the Cuban Banking Study Group (CBSG) celebrated its 25th anniversary with a reception and dinner at the Big Five Club in Miami, Florida.
 About 140 persons participated in the event.
 “We were delighted to see so many bankers and friends joining us for this event.
-It was better than we had envisioned,” said José R. Garrigó, CBSG Vice President.
+It was better than we had envisioned,” said José R. Garrigó, CBSG Vice President and Treasurer.

 During the event, CBSG President, Fernando Capablanca, presented awards to those Directors that have served continuously for 25 years.
 In addition, the deceased Directors were also mentioned.
 “It is important to remember those who preceded us and who dedicated many years to helping us get to where we are today.
 We owe it to them never to forget their memories and their contributions,” said Capablanca.